aetting/compeval/generation_system/README.md

 `lexical/vocabulary.json` already contains a usable vocabulary (containing only human nouns and verbs that are compatible with human participants, to preserve plausibility).

-If you want to modify the vocabulary, you can modify `lexical/vocabulary.json` to reflect the lemmas that you want to use.
-The vocabulary object has four keys corresponding to lemma categories: nouns, transitive verbs, intransitive verbs, and adverbs.
+If you want to modify the vocabulary, you can do this by first modifying `lexical/vocabulary.json`.
+The vocabulary object in this file has four keys corresponding to lemma categories: nouns, transitive verbs, intransitive verbs, and adverbs.
 New vocabulary items must be placed in the array corresponding to the correct key, and must be lemmas (dictionary forms - e.g., 'sleep') and NOT inflected forms (e.g., 'sleeps').

 You can then build the lexical variables that the system will use by running `get_lexicon.py`.